CheeseCakeyy/titanic-survival-prediction-pipeline/README.md

 Rather than leaderboard chasing, the emphasis is on:

 - Sound preprocessing
-- Feature engineering with intuition
+- Feature engineering with intuition and domain knowledge
 - Proper validation discipline
 - Responsible ensembling
 - Understanding model behavior and limitations